-These are ultra bright 360mcd per segment!
+These are ultra 36mcd bright per segment.
 Each segment is made of two LEDs in series for even coloring (check the datasheet for a diagram).
-You can drive these with less current to get the same brightness to save power, or crank them up to 20mA and have them really bright.
+You can drive these with less current to get the same brightness to save power, or crank them up to 20mA and have them at their brightest.

 These displays are multiplexed, common-cathode.
 What that means it that you can use a 74HC595 or just 8 microcontroller pins if you can spare them to control the 8 anodes (7-seg + decimal) at about ~15mA each, and then connect NPN transistors or a TPIC6B595 to the cathodes to sink the 8*20mA = ~120mA maximum per digit.

 We strongly recommend getting our backpack version, which comes with an LED driver on the back.
 This version is just the raw display, and requires a lot more work to get running!